Saturday, May 2, 2026

 Ariel: Uh-oh.

 Sasha: Nope.
-8. Then I'll suck your guy with the big gun up close to me because hopefully it'll keep him from being as effective with that gun.
+8. Then I'll have the suck-hole suck your guy with the big gun up close to me because hopefully it'll keep him from being as effective with that gun.

 Ariel: Scarlett goes again!
 4 skulls on ShadyStorm!